Top 10 API Security Vulnerabilities According to OWASP

 Solutions: Plan your versions and API deprecation timelines ahead of the release.
 Do not let old API versions continue to function.
 Synchronize documentation with live API endpoints and consider using an API Specification as a source of truth.

-Following common vulnerability benchmarks helps platform architects arm systems to stay one step ahead of attackers.
+Following common vulnerability benchmarks helps platform architects arm systems to stay one step ahead of API security threats.
 Since APIs can allow access to Personally Identifiable Information (PII), ensuring security for such services is paramount for not only business stability, but to meet regulations like GDPR.

 What’s interesting is that the top issues on OWASP’s list involve the improper use of identity — or the absence of an identity strategy altogether.
 A better identity emphasis won’t solve every issue here, but developing with identity in mind, and having ample evidence to prove assertions, is critical for ensuring data requesters have the proper authority.